 - Undertake group laboratory experiments that mimic Earth processes and use their own observations to gain an understanding of the processes.

 - Think critically and assimilate information from different disciplines in order to solve problems related to geophysics.

 - Generate observational datasets and associated numerical models as well as undertake associated statistical analyses.

-- Present research outcomes in scientific reports and seminars to inform expert and non-expert audiences on conceptual and quantitative description of Earth processes.
+- Present research outcomes in scientific reports and seminars to inform expert and non-expert audiences on conceptual and quantitative descriptions of Earth processes.